likhity/postman-clone/README.md

 ## How to Use

+To use the application, go to <a href="https://likhit.github.io/webdev/postman-clone">likhit.github.io/webdev/postman-clone</a>.

-To use the application, run the following commands.
+If you want to use it your computer with all the code downloaded, run the following commands.

 ```bash
 git clone https://github.com/likhity/postman-clone.git